 For a detailed guide on how to get from Colombo Bandaranaike International Airport to the Southwest coast, plus everything you need to know about surfing in Sri Lanka, take a look at Surf Sri Lanka – The Ultimate Guide.
 The main points specific to Midigama however, are:

 The easiest option, especially if you are travelling with surfboards, is to pre-arrange a taxi.
 A pre-booked taxi to Midigama (including boards) should cost around Rs 8,000 (£42) one way, so use this as a guide when negotiating.
 The journey will take about 2 1/2 to 3 1/2 hours depending on traffic.

 If you would like to share a taxi to reduce costs, check or post on the Sri Lanka Taxi Share website.

 Firstly you will need to get from the airport to Colombo Fort train station.
-Once there, you can take the scenic coastal line to Midigama or neighbouring Ahangama and Weligama.
+From there, you can take the scenic coastal line to Midigama or neighbouring Ahangama and Weligama.

 Trains to Ahangama and Weligama are more frequent so you may find that it is more convenient to stop there, then take a short tuk tuk ride to Midigama.
 A tuk tuk from Ahangama or Weligama should cost around Rs 300 (£1.60).